Sardonyc95/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - printenv -- script that lists environment variables.
 - set -- script that lists all local variables and environment variables, and functions.
 - BEST="School" -- script that creates a new local variable.
+- export BEST="School" -- script that creates a new global variable.